 Welcome to the UNC Charlotte new hire page.
 Complete all steps before you begin working on campus.

-1. Register for your electronic I-9 here.
+If you do not have a social security number or your position is designated as fully remote (click here for guidance), you will need to register for your electronic I-9 here.
 After registering, you will receive a link to complete the I-9, normally within 2 business days.

 Foreign Nationals employees: You must attend the International Student Orientation and Immigration Check-In before beginning the I-9 process.